-Man charged with attemped rape in Tatahi Bay, accused of attacking passerby who tried to help victim
+Man charged with attempted rape in Titahi Bay, accused of attacking passerby who tried to help victim

-A man is appearing in court today after allegedly assaulting two people in Tatahi Bay, including the attempted rape of a woman, and police are seeking witnesses to the incident.
+A man is appearing in court today after allegedly assaulting two people in Titahi Bay, including the attempted rape of a woman, and police are seeking witnesses to the incident.

 The 36-year-old was charged with robbery and assault with intent to rape following the incident on Onepoto Rd, Titahi Bay around 10.45 am yesterday.
 He was appearing in the Porirua District Court today.

-A woman was being assaulted by the man when a passer by, another male, stopped to help.
+A woman was being assaulted by the man when a passerby, another male, stopped to help.
 The alleged attacker assaulted both victims, stole several of their belongings and fled the scene on foot, Detective Senior Sergeant Kevan Verry said in a statement.

-The attacker was tracked down with the assistance of police dogs at a nearby address after the victims called police.
+The attacker was tracked down at a nearby address with the assistance of police dogs after the victims called police.

 The stolen property was recovered and the man arrested.
 Both victims received treatment for their minor injuries and were being supported.